HagEstad Law Group, PLLC logo

 Your Net Worth

 Conversely, individuals with lower net worths may find that a basic will adequately addresses their estate planning needs.
-However, estate planning attorneys commonly recommend establishing a trust, especially if your net worth exceeds $1 million, as it offers comprehensive asset protection and distribution mechanisms that align with your financial circumstances and goals.
+However, estate planning attorneys commonly recommend trusts when net worth exceeds $1 million, as they offer comprehensive asset protection strategies and distribution mechanisms.

 Your Plans for Property